-In answer to your letter of this day, in which, after referring to a paragraph in the Lieutenant-Governor's Reply to the Address from the citizens of Toronto, you add, "as you and your late colleagues are charged with having first entered into an arrangement you and your late colleagues are charged with having first entered into an arrangement clearly forewarning you of the extent to which you would be counselled, and then altogether in a body disputing it, I write this communication, that you may give any justification of your conduct you may desire."
-I beg to state, that the expressions to which you allude, seem to be understood by the Committee in a sense much more extensive than could have been intended by the Lieutenant-Governor, for though, as stated in my letter to you of the 16th ultimo, his Excellency frankly avowed his dissent from my views of the constitution, so far from his giving me the least reason to suppose that I was never to offer my advice, except when called upon for it, or that my view of the practical administration of the Government under the constitution was not again to be recurred to, he himself "suggested, as an inducement to me to accept of a seat in the Council, the increased facilities which, by my place in the Executive Council, would be afforded towards the more efficiently representing and urging my views, his Excellency declaring that his doors should at all times be open to me, and that he should be happy to listen and give his most serious consideration to any subject which I might at any time think it important to lay before him."
-And indeed the whole tenor of my official intercourse with his Excellency was never to be given except it was asked.
+IN answer to your letter of this day, in which, after referring to a paragraph in the R. Baldwin, Esq. to Lieutenant-Governor's Reply to the Address from the citizens of Toronto, you add, " as you and your late colleagues are charged with having first entered into an arrangement clearly forewarning you of the extent to which you would be counselled, and then altered the interest of the counselled of altogether in a body disputing it, I write this communication, that you may give any justification of your conduct you may desire," I beg to state, that the expressions to which you allude, seem to be understood by the Committee in a sense much more extensive than could have been intended by the Lieutenant-Governor, for though, as stated in my letter to you of the 16th ultimo, his Excellency frankly avowed his dissent from my views of the constitution, so far from his giving me the least reason to suppose that I was never to offer my advice, except when called upon for it, or that my view of the practical administration of the Government under the constitution was not again to be recurred to, he himself "suggested, as an inducement to me to accept of a seat in the Council, the increased facilities which, by my place in the Executive Council, would be afforded towards the more efficiently representing and urging my views, his Excellency declaring that his doors should at all times be open to me, and that he should be happy to listen and give his most serious consideration to any subject which I might at any time think it important to lay before him."
+And indeed the whole tenor of my official intercourse with his Excellency was inconsistent with the presumption that my advice was never to be given except it was asked.